mattyod/matic/README.md

 ### Template
 This is an object containing details of the templating language that you intend Matic to use to generate your HTML output with.
 Please note at this time no testing has been carried out with any other language than Jade.
 It should work for others in theory but until I test that, you have been warned.

-Paramaters within the template object are:
+Parameters within the template object are:

 #### Path
 The path to your template files.